 Many affiliate sites are much more strategically planned with affiliate income in mind.
 Once a niche is determined, pages are built around specific keywords with high purchase intent.

-To get an example of what this would look like, literally Google “the best [insert product]”.
-Odds are that no matter which product you picked you landed on an affiliate site.
-To rank more quickly these sites also pay to rank (paid search) rather than waiting to rank organically (organic search).
+To get an example of what this would look like, literally Google “the best [insert product].”
+Odds are that no matter which product you picked, you landed on an affiliate website.
+To rank more quickly, these sites also pay to rank (paid search) rather than waiting to rank organically (organic search).

 They will also often purchase backlinks from other sites to try and grow their organic ranking so that over time they can depend less on paid search.